twmr/gerrit.el/README.md

 * <kbd>g</kbd> Refresh
 * <kbd>o</kbd> Open change under point in browser using `browse-url`
 * <kbd>d</kbd> Download change under point in a local clone of the repository
 * <kbd>t</kbd> Switch to a buffer containing a topic-overview of the change under point
+* <kbd>e</kbd> Edit the query and open a new buffer with query results
 * <kbd>RET</kbd> Download patch of change under point and display it in new buffer

+It is possible to click on the links in the dashboard buffer to open new query buffers like in the gerrit webfrontend.

 If you want to create multiple dashboards you can create a dashboard using